 - What challenges, if any, are there for UK companies in identifying and disclosing all sustainability-related risks and opportunities based upon the requirements?
-Please explain your response. - Have you used, or do you plan to use, the sources of guidance in IFRS S1 paragraph 54-55 and the disclosure topics in IFRS S2 paragraph 12 to identify sustainability-related and climaterelated risks and opportunities?
+Please explain your response. - Have you used, or do you plan to use, the sources of guidance in IFRS S1 paragraph 54-55 and the disclosure topics in IFRS S2 paragraph 12 to identify sustainability-related and climate-related risks and opportunities?
 Do you have any comments on their use?

-We are building experience of identifying risks and opportunities, with industry best-practice swiftly evolving.

-We welcome the implementation guidance already provided by the IFRS, including reference to existing international standards with which we are familiar with, such as those from the Sustainability Accounting Standards Board (SASB), the Global Reporting Initiative (GRI), and the European Financial Reporting Advisory Group (EFRAG).
+Firms are building experience of identifying risks and opportunities, and good practice is therefore swiftly evolving.
+We welcome the implementation guidance already provided by the ISSB, including reference to existing international standards with which many firms are familiar, such as those from the Sustainability Accounting Standards Board (SASB), the Global Reporting Initiative (GRI), and the European Financial Reporting Advisory Group (EFRAG).